PIM, the ultimate solution in a multi-brand context

 75. That's the number of brands in the LVMH group, a nice score if ever there was one!
 Although not all companies have 75 different brands, many of them operate in a multi-brand context within the same group.
 Whatever the history that leads to this context - historical marketing strategy or successive acquisitions and investments - this often results in teams with disparate methodologies and tools coexisting.

-But in order to accelerate the distribution of products from the same group's brands and gain internal efficiency, unifying product information is an essential and virtuous prerequisite.
-And that also means unifying methodologies and tools.
-What are the steps to follow to correctly anticipate these changes?
+But to speed up the distribution of products from brands belonging to the same group, and gain in internal efficiency, unifying product information is an essential and virtuous prerequisite.
+And this means unifying methodologies and tools too.
+What steps need to be taken to anticipate these changes?
 How can PIM support companies in managing multi-brand products and teams?

 Collect and centralise multi-brand product data